j331998513/FontAwesome/README.md

 # How to use

-Use the second value and remove the dashes `<FontAwesomeIcon icon="fa-solid fa-360-degrees" />`
+Use the second value and remove the hyphen `<FontAwesomeIcon icon="fa-solid fa-360-degrees" />`